UdayTeja29/FILE_ENCRYPTION/README.md

 We can also set the time limit to 0, so that there will be no time limit for the decryption of file. smtp password is the password which will be there in the mail settings which need to be created by the sender.
 And for the decryption we need to select the file path which is encrypted and the key which is sent through mail.
+There is also a project info button which tells you about the details of who made the project.
 This is all about the FILE_ENCRYPTION project.